Combine science and art as a UX designer

 Join the SCAD UX program and make tech come alive.
 From mobile devices to intelligent clothing, automobile interiors to health care informatics, user experience (UX) designers engineer experiences that are approachable, meaningful, and memorable.
 At SCAD, UX design students employ state-of-the-art resources to research, design, program, and test new products for consumers to enjoy.

-The UX design program at SCAD was developed in collaboration with Google to form a talent pipeline to the industry.
+The UX design program at SCAD was developed in collaboration with Google.

 User experience design degrees